interactive-matter/TMC26XStepper/README.rst

 TMC262Stepper tmc262Stepper = TMC262Stepper(200,2,3,4,300);

 The settings are:
-* the steps per rotation to calulate the speed correctly - here a 200 steps/rotation motor
+* the steps per rotation to calculate the speed correctly - here a 200 steps/rotation motor
 * the client select pin for SPI - here pin 2
 * the direction pin for stepping - here pin 3
 * the step pin for stepping - here pin 4